-To address additional controls at the same location (Not applicable to Ethernet connections), the user must reset the control address from the Communication Access Screen (Figure 9-8).
+To address additional controls at the same location, the user must reset the control address from the Communication Access Screen (Figure 9-10).
 When RESET is selected, TapTalk will respond with a confirming dialog screen, shown below.
 As long as communication to the remote location is maintained, the user can switch between controls.

-Figure 9-14 Communication To New Control Address Dialog Screen
+Figure 9-16 Communication To New Control Address Dialog Screen